madnguvu/anno_core/README.md

 **MIT License**

 **TL;DR:** You can use this commercially, modify it, distribute it.
 Just keep the copyright notice.
+And there is a highfive, a preferred highfive, if we ever happen to meet.
+It's in the license, you'll see...

 ---